kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 - [Application Connector](#application-connector) - New custom request headers and query parameters for APIs secured with OAuth
 - [Asset Store aka Rafter](#asset-store-aka-rafter) - Asset Store and Headless CMS refactored and merged into Rafter
 - [CLI](#cli) - Support for Azure
-- [Compass](#compass) - Provisioner enhanced, Application Templates added, API Director playground prepared to try out, redesigned list view in the Compass UI, and more
+- [Compass](#compass) - Provisioner enhanced, Application Templates added, API Director playground prepared to try out, list view in the Compass UI redesigned, and more
 - [Console](#console) - Improved Addons Configuration view
 - [Eventing](#eventing) - Knative Eventing mesh available for testing purposes
 - [Installation & Documentation](#installation-&-documentation) - Gardener provisioning based on Kyma CLI documented
 - [Monitoring](#monitoring) - Adjustments and update to the latest version
-- [Service Management](#service-management) - Changes in the deletion process of the ServiceBroker CR
+- [Service Management](#service-management) - Changes in the deletion process of the ServiceBroker custom resource
 - [Known issues](#known-issues) - Workarounds for issues with backup and Ratfer, and logging components
 - [Migrations and upgrades](#migrations-and-upgrades) - Rafter-related scripts and guidelines for the 1.8.0 - 1.9.0 upgrade